madeleineforbes/gwenbell.com/about.md

 I did everything I wanted to do before I turned thirty.
 I figured I'd die at thirty, like mom did.
 So, as the imaginary clock wound down, I lived and lived and lived.

-pI've attended a week long _sesshin_ in Shizuoka, Japan.
+I've attended a week long _sesshin_ in Shizuoka, Japan.
 I started my first business in Kiryu, and my second in Yokohama, Japan.
 Both yoga studios (Paper Tiger and Yoga Garden, respectively).
 The first above an _izakaya_, the second on Motomachi, a fancy shopping street.
 I co-founded not one, but two, Buddhist podcasts.

 I've watched a Berber woman be married, and learned Tashelheit from kids in the bled.
 I married a programmer, divorced a programmer, and then became a programmer.
 I've attended the funeral of a Japanese grandmother.
 I watched my first design firm, and my home, burn to the ground.